 When you do this correctly, you’ll see an increase in total keyword rankings for your article and a positive movement in your target keyword rank.

-Both articles we tested had an increase in the number of total keywords they ranked for—12% for “The Beginner's Guide to Rich Snippets for 2020” and a whopping 129% increase for “How to Improve Google Rankings: 10 Tried and Tested Ways.”
+Both articles we tested had an increase in the number of total keywords they ranked for—12% for “The Beginner's Guide to Rich Snippets” and a whopping 129% increase for “How to Improve Google Rankings: 10 Tried and Tested Ways.”
 That said, the article where we placed inbound links directly did significantly better in that respect.
 A 129% growth in total keywords over two months is, frankly, amazing.

-And the “The Beginner's Guide to Rich Snippets for 2020” article started seeing these increases immediately after the start of our test.
+And the “The Beginner's Guide to Rich Snippets” article started seeing these increases immediately after the start of our test.
 Within days, we started to see an upward trajectory that continues to trend in that direction.
 That's really impressive for an established article.
 When your content ranks for more total keywords, including long-tail variants of your target keyword, it shows search engines how relevant your content is.

 This kind of increase not only makes the article more visible for searchers using 128 different keywords related to Google rankings but also gives search engine crawlers a more efficient path to find the page and bring it back for indexing.